 Planned e-safety lessons are timetabled and taught in every class.
 We use Project Evolve which resources all of the statements from UK Council for Internet Safety’s (UKCIS) framework Education for a Connected World.
-Thinkuknow resources and Internet Legends are used as part of our e-safety lessons.
-We are also members of Parent Zone which provides resources for use in school and free support for our parents.
+Thinkuknow resources and Internet Legends are used as part of our e-safety provision.

-Children select and use technology for particular purposes including IWB, audio mini recorders, ipads and phones.
+Children select and use technology for particular purposes including audio mini recorders, iPads and phones.
 The early stages of programming commences in EYFS with the use of programmable toys including Beebots.

 Year 3 children develop their understanding of digital images, they capture and import sounds which they manipulate to create new effects.
-Further animation opportunities are provided which build on their knowledge of animations gained in Year 2.
-The children also learn how to use data bases including using results from data loggers.
+The children also learn how to use branching databases including using results from data loggers.
 Stop-frame animation and sequencing sounds will form part of the year 3 learning activities.

 Year 4 focuses on computer systems and networks.
 The programming focus involves repetition in shapes and the creation of games which builds on the children’s understanding of algorithms.
 This is enriched through the use of Code for Life.
 The children also create audio productions, explore photo editing and datalogging.